bbkane/dotfiles/nvim2-min/README.md

 I can modify the path with: https://www.reddit.com/r/neovim/comments/wacwhy/comment/ii0adg9/?utm_source=share&utm_medium=web2x&context=3

 Note that vim.fn.stdpath('config') = "/Users/bbkane/.local/share/nvim" , which is in the packpath by default.
 So my packer install path is going to be that +

+# Adding Tree-sitter + Markdown

+Painless so far...
+TODO: get a colorscheme that hightlights the text in code blocks and check long files

+using material.nvim - the code block text isn't highlighting code differently than block text..

+# TODO

 - Install packer.nvim and use it to install a commenting plugin - make sure packer puts stuff into ~/.config/nvim
 - Install markdown plugins (tree-sitter)